Houston “Bruce” Spahr

 Bruce’s family and friends wish to express their deepest gratitude and appreciation for their loving hospice care.
 And also, to Pastor Jean and the congregation of the Beautiful Savior Lutheran Church for their warmest support for Bruce.

-in memory of Houston "Bruce" Spahr, please visit our floral store.
+To send flowers to the family or plant a tree in memory of Houston "Bruce" Spahr, please visit our floral store.